sarahjee88/LPTHW/exercise summaries.md

 ## LPTHW: Exercise 13
 ### Summary
 I used argument variables.
 I typed in three random things.
 It was kind of confusing lesson...
+# 2017-02-21
+## LPTHW: Exercise 14
+### Summary
+I typed in my name for the argument variable.
+I typed in few words more.
+It worked!!